lulujordanna/data-structures/week07/README.md

 ![LocationGeo Query](https://github.com/lulujordanna/data-structures/blob/master/week07/images/locationsQuery.png)

 ### Parse data for the schedule table
 Once the locationGeo table was complete I began to parse my data for the schedule table.
 I needed to figure out a way to connect the unique location ID's with the individual rows of the html page.
 By bringing in the AWS instance to the JS file, I was able to connect to my database.
 I then used a query to select all items in the locationGeo table.
-In an if/else statement I wrote if the query was successful, that is when the cheerio process would begin.
-I create an empty variable called address to hold the street address data.
-Using cheerio I parsed through the html to find the street address string and then moved onto the meeting details (day, time, meeting type).
-Var meetingDetails was a variable which I used to clean up the data inside this row.
-I then created an object This Meeting, to connect the address variable to the unique locationIDs in the database.
-I then made another object called thisMeetingDetails to clean up the data for the day, time, meeting type and special interest.
-Both objects were pushed into the meetingData array which was used my fs.writeFileSync command for the JSON file.
+In an if/else statement I wrote if the query was successful, I would then used npm cheerio to begin scraping the data.
+I create an empty variable called address to hold the street address data and used cheerio to parsed through the html to find the string.

+I then began to move onto meeting details (day, time, meeting type).
+Var meetingDetails is a variable which I used to clean up the data inside the html rows (removing white space, etc).
+I then created an object called This Meeting to store the meeting data.
+Then I made a for() loop to iterate through the address variable, and connect the data inside to the unique locationIDs in the database.

+Once the unqiue location ID's were assigned and validated, I made another object called thisMeetingDetails to clean up the data for the day, time, meeting type and special interest.
+Both objects (ThisMeeting & ThisMeetingDetails) were pushed into the meetingData array which was used my fs.writeFileSync command for the JSON file.
 The structure of this data created a nesting object within the [JSON file](https://github.com/lulujordanna/data-structures/blob/master/week07/data/schedule10.JSON).
 Below is all the code for the JS schedule files.

 ```Javascript
 const { Client } = require('pg');